 You can opt out of this feature by visiting your Security and privacy settings on twitter.com.
 Under Security, look for Log in with code and check the box next to Always require a password to log in to my account.

-- From your logged in account, click on the gear icon in the upper right hand corner of your screen and select Settings.
+- From your logged in account, click on the profile icon in the upper right hand corner of your screen and select Settings.

 - Click on the Password tab.

 - Enter your current password.